Ian Anderson: Musical collaborations and other work

 Anderson plays flute on the track "Portmeirion" on Fairport Convention's 2001 album XXXV.
 Anderson has performed with Fairport Convention at their annual Cropredy Festival on several occasions since the mid-1980s, when their bass player Dave Pegg was also a member of Jethro Tull.

 Anderson played flute and sang lead vocals on a version of "The Thin Ice" for the 2005 album Back Against the Wall, an all-star tribute album covering Pink Floyd's The Wall in its entirety.

-In April 2011, Anderson performed a flute duet with astronaut Cady Coleman, during her mission aboard the International Space Station, in honour of the 50th anniversary of the first manned spaceflight by Yuri Gagarin.
+In April 2011, Anderson performed a flute duet with astronaut Cady Coleman, during her mission aboard the International Space Station, in honour of the 50th anniversary of the first crewed spaceflight by Yuri Gagarin.

 Anderson played the flute on the track "Cannonball" by The Darkness on their 2012 album, Hot Cakes.
 He played the flute on the track "Cry to the World" by Renaissance on their 2013 album, Grandine il vento.
 He also played the flute on "The Ocean at the End", the title track from The Tea Party's 2014 album.

-He contributed flute on the song "Black Cherry Pie", the third single from JEFF the Brotherhood's 2015 album, Wasted on the Dream.
+Anderson contributed flute on the song "Black Cherry Pie", the third single from JEFF the Brotherhood's 2015 album, Wasted on the Dream.

-On 24 March 2017 the studio album Jethro Tull – The String Quartets by Anderson was released, featuring the Carducci String Quartet, conducted by John O'Hara.
+On 24 March 2017, the studio album Jethro Tull – The String Quartets by Anderson was released, featuring the Carducci String Quartet, conducted by John O'Hara.

 The official video for Marc Almond's song 'Lord of Misrule', taken from his 2020 album Chaos and a Dancing Star was released on YouTube on 29 November 2019, featuring Ian Anderson playing flute throughout.

+In 2024, Anderson appeared on Swedish progressive rock and metal band Opeth's album The Last Will and Testament.
+Anderson played flute on tracks "§4", "§7", and "A Story Never Told".
+Anderson also provided spoken word passages on tracks "§1", "§2", "§4", and "§7".